boriscu/Flask-API-Boilerplate/README.md

 Adding initial values to your database can be done from the commands/seeding section.
 By executing these commands you can insert pre defined values to your tables when needed.

 If you need to to execute multiple seeding steps when running your application for the first time, the `run-init-seeders.sh` script can be utilized.
 Follow as started by adding new seeding steps.
+To execute teh script itself just run `bash ./scripts/run-init-seeders.sh` command from the project root.
+If you are using windows you will need to do this from the wsl/bash terminal instead from cmd/powershell.

 ## Documentation